RotherOSS/doc-otobo-installation/content/updating-docker.rst

 Updating the Docker Compose files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The file *.env* controls the OTOBO Docker container.
-Within that file, the variables
-*OTOBO_IMAGE_OTOBO*, *OTOBO_IMAGE_OTOBO_ELASTICSEARCH*, and *OTOBO_IMAGE_OTOBO_NGINX* declare
-which images are used.
-The latest images are used when these variables are not set.
-If you want to use a specific version, then please set these variables accordingly.
+The OTOBO Docker Compose files can change between releases.
+Therefore is must be
+made sure that the correct setup is used.

 .. note::